meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 self.rotting = true  (use self instead of @zombie because we don't need instance variable because they come from controller; reading attributes doesn't need self, setting attributes needs self) end

+Zombie Mailer: in terminal run rails g mailer ZombieMailer decomp_change, lost_brain
+then in app/mailers/zombie_mailer.rb create instance variables, can include attachments, then mail to: @zombie.email, subject: 'Your decomp stage has been changed." ... can also include from:, cc:, bcc:, reply_to...
+you can create html emails by changing text file to html, can also create multipart (text and html emails) by making two files
+Remember to update the model to include sending email and include methods previously defined in mailers.deliver.  method can pass self.
+Can also run after_save :decomp_change_notification, if :decomp_changed?
+Note: for mailing lists, subscribe, unsubscribe etc. the gem MadMiMi is good.

 ## View (UI)
 -.html.erb files can use ruby in html file (executable ruby).
 To insert ruby line in html document, use <% [code here] %>, to print ruby line use <%= [code here] %> syntax